dusterbloom/darkfi/doc/tutorial.md

 [sollet](sollet.io).

 Follow [this tutorial](https://docs.solana.com/cli) for the Solana command-line.
-For sollet.io, switch the network to testnet and click 'Request Airdrop' to airdrop yourself some testnet coins.
+For sollet.io, switch the network to devnet and click 'Request Airdrop' to airdrop yourself some devnet coins.

 Now that we have testnet coins we can deposit into darkfi.